quantumJLBass/boa-fraud/profiles/addresses/US/STATES/ALABAMA/MONTGOMERY/MONTGOMERY/641 S LAWRENCE ST, MONTGOMERY, AL, 36104-5809/641 S LAWRENCE ST, MONTGOMERY, AL, 36104-5809.md

 
 
 4 years ago
 This supposed law firm must never keep people employed because when you call their office no one answers - ever.
-They don’t return your calls either.
+They don't return your calls either.
 Pathetic service or lack thereof.

 
 5